CoalaWeb/jquery-html5cvm/README.md

 # HTML5 Custom Validation Messages

-HTML5 form validation error messages are supplied by the browser but with this simple jQuery plugin you can change them to what ever you need.
-Some good examples of use would be for translations or bring the browser messages into line with your server-side messages.
+HTML5 form validation error messages are supplied by the browser but with this simple jQuery plugin you can customize them to your hearts content.
+A couple of good examples of when you might want to use this plug would be for translating the messages or to bring the browser messages into line with your server-side messages.

-You can define which specific form you would like to add your custom messages and you have several option on how to assign the messages them selves.
+You can define which form you would like to add your custom messages to and you also have several options on how to assign the messages themselves.

 ## Quick Start

-1. Grab a copy of jquery.html5cvm.js
+1. Grab a copy of **jquery.html5cvm.js**

-2. Included the jquery.html5cvm.js script on your page.
+2. Included the **jquery.html5cvm.js** script on your page.

         <script type="text/JavaScript" src="path/to/jquery.html5cvm.js" />

-3. Call the plugin with the ID of the form you wish to add custom messages to like this.
+3. Call the plugin with the **ID** of the form you wish to add custom messages to like this.

         $('#form-id').html5cvm();